sumitrasankar75/RecSys/README.md

  7. Go to Rec_Sys folder to run the preprocessing notebook.
 (Task_1_preprocessing-Copy1-2.ipynb)

+ All the parquet files created after running this notebook can be found in the folder /recsys/coveo_task1_v42

+ The parquet file merged_session_table.parquet can be found in this folder which is used to split into train/valid/test

  The following is the container I created for model training and evaluation.

  docker run --name sumitrasankarasub3 --gpus device=0 -it --ipc=host -p 8870:8870 -v           /home/sumitra/recsys_folder/competitions/SIGIR_eCommerce_Challenge_2021:/recsys/
  nvcr.io/nvidia/merlin/merlin-pytorch-training:21.11 /bin/bash

  To run model training and evaluation notebook: (Task_1_gru_recsys.ipynb)